2020 in Reading

 - The Unicorn Whisperer: Another Phoebe and Her Unicorn Adventure by Dana Simpson (comics)

-- Digital Minimalism: Choosing a Focused Life is a Noisy World by Cal Newport
+- Digital Minimalism: Choosing a Focused Life in a Noisy World by Cal Newport

 - Saga: Volume One by Brian K. Vaughan and Fiona Staples (comics)